hiruevan/hiruevan.github.io/README.md

 # hiruevan.github.io
-My Games Are all posted here
-I hope that everyone can enjoy them and respect how much work was put into them
+My Games, Projects, Successes and Other things that I want to share with the public are all posted here I hope that everyone can enjoy them and respect how much work was put into them